Applying for a grant

 ACRF gave initial seed funding to Professor Ian Frazer’s research into the cervical cancer (HPV) vaccine.
 Over 150 million doses of the vaccine have been delivered worldwide to date.

-ACRF has given three grants, totalling AUD 8.4 million to QIMR Berghofer Medical Research Institute which led to a team of researchers at this Institute discovering at least 12 new genes that influence the risk of developing breast cancer.
+ACRF has awarded three grants, totalling $8.4 million to QIMR Berghofer, which led to a team of researchers at this Institute discovering at least 12 new genes that influence the risk of developing breast cancer.

-A new blood test that detects early stages of cancer
+The development of a blood test detecting early stages of cancer

-ACRF provided $5.5 million in funding to The Walter and Eliza Hall Institute where researchers developed a blood test that can detect the presence of eight common cancers.
+ACRF provided $5.5 million in funding to WEHI where researchers developed a blood test that can detect the presence of eight common cancers.
 The test has been shown to reliably detect early stage and curable cancers.

 Stay up to date with the latest discoveries and opportunities to help support cancer research